Skip to main content

 Our honest review

 Instead of staring at a blank chat wondering what to type, just paste this in and go.
 The kid picks a creature or thing — a whale, a tree, a dinosaur — and the AI becomes it.
 For kids.
 You can tweak the parts in brackets to make it yours.
 It's verified by the creator and completely free.
-This one just landed in the catalog — worth trying while it's fresh.

 Tips for getting started